Pure transcendental, immediate valuation ring extensions as limits of smooth algebras: Introduction

 \begin{Theorem} Let $V\subset V'$ be an immediate extension of valuation rings containing a field.
 Then $V'$ is a filtered union of its complete intersection $V$-subalgebras of finite type. \end{Theorem}

-\begin{Corollary} Let $V$ be a valuation ring containing its residue field $k$ with a finitely generated value group $\Gamma$.
+\begin{Corollary} Let $V$ be a valuation ring containing its residue field $k$ with a free value group $\Gamma$, for example if $\Gamma$ is finitely generated.
 Then $V$ is a filtered union of its complete intersection $k$-subalgebras of finite type. \end{Corollary}